rlankhorst/zip-recipes/src/PREMIUM_README.md

 == Changelog ==

+= 4.10 =

+- For Zip Recipe Lover plan: Added automatic nutrition calculation!
+- Moved Yields label higher in entry field
+- Added promotion for automatic nutrition
+- Fixed a bunch of warnings that may have appeared for some users
+- Improved collapsing and expanding "More options" section of recipe entry box
+- Renamed Yield to Yields
+- Added Greek translation

 = 4.9.1 Finished adding Arabic, Finnish and German =

 Thanks to the translators for providing these translations for Finnish, German and Arabic: